felixzhao/clustord/R/catchup_4/README.md

+# experiment 2 analysis diff col effects

+## code
+one_cluster_c4_2.R

+## result
+not significant difference has been found

-# experiment of accuracy check for diff number of y
+# experiment 1 of accuracy check for diff number of y

 y >= 30, accuracy reach to large than 98%